jvp-ux/learnjunipa/src/pages/blog/case-study-online-learning.md

      <br><br>

 3. The Head of well-being would then spend days on each student's folder by sorting notes into chronological order and identifying significant notes and adjustments.
 The adjustment weeks for each student would be tallied up kept in a spreadsheet against each student's name
-4. For any student planning meetings a well-being staff member would collect an deliver student folders to the meeting
+4. For any student planning meetings a well-being staff member would collect and deliver student folders to the meeting
 5. Well-being staff would then prepare/copy these folders for any reporting and auditing

 ## The cost of this paper-based approach to NCCD